 In the conversation, Ronnie offered valuable advice to anyone in a relationship rut.
 “Even something as simple as holding each other’s hands, taking a walk in the neighborhood can strengthen our bond,” he said.
 And of course, active listening is the key to any successful relationship.
 “Actually listen to what your partner is saying to you.”

 As the music industry has changed dramatically since the formation of New Edition, Ronnie reflected on what allows the members of the R&B band to stay relevant 30 years later.
 “It was about being entertainers.
 People are reminiscing on a time where music was fun.
 That’s the reason why we are able to be here so long in an industry that will chew you up and spit you out because people know that they’re going to get their money’s worth.”

 Ronnie encourages aspiring artists to practice, practice, practice.
 “Ultimately, you’ve got to believe in yourself and speak things into existence.
 It may not happen in your time, but if you believe hard enough, it’s going to happen at some point,” he said.

 “You can put your album out yourself nowadays because it’s a whole new market in this digital age.
 Stay true to who you are as an artist and continue to perfect your craft, and don’t give up,” said Shamari.

 To stay in the know with the DeVoe’s and all of their future endeavors, follow them on Instagram at @bigrondevoe, @shamaridevoe, and @devoetwins.

-Listen to the full podcast on JARO.
+Listen to the full podcast on the JARO Podcast Network.